Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 \subsection{Consistency under coarse-graining}

 \global\long \eprEXcg{\bar{\sigma}_{\text{ex}}}

-We show that our generalized free energy and excess EPR satisfy an important consistency condition under coarse-graining.

-To introduce this idea, observe that a system may have multiple different reactions with the same (net) stoichometry.
-In fact, this is a common way to drive active systems.
-For example, in the two-level MJP discussed above and shown in Figure~\ref{fig:twolevel}, the two reversible transitions between levels 1 and 2 have identical stoichometry.
-As a result, the incidence matrix $\BBgrad$ has duplicate rows: rows 1 and 3 are the same, as are 2 and 4.
-As another example, in the Brusselator CRN from Figure~\ref{fig:crn}, the reversible reactions $X_{1}\rightleftharpoons X_{2}$ and $2X_{1}+X_{2}\rightleftharpoons3X_{1}$ have opposite stoichiometry.
-As a result, $\BBgrad$ has duplicate rows: rows 3 and 6 are the same, as are 4 and 5.
+Our generalized potential and excess EPR satisfy an important consistency condition under coarse-graining.
+To introduce this idea, observe that a system may have multiple different reactions with the same stoichiometry.
+In fact, this is a common way to drive nonconservative systems.
+For example, in the two-level MJP discussed above (Figure~\ref{fig:twolevel}), the two reversible transitions between levels 1 and 2 have identical stoichiometry.
+As a result, the incidence matrix $\BBgrad$ has duplicate rows (1,3 and 2,4).
+As another example, in the Brusselator CRN (Figure~\ref{fig:crn}), the reversible reactions $X_{1}\rightleftharpoons X_{2}$ and $2X_{1}+X_{2}\rightleftharpoons3X_{1}$ have opposite stoichiometry.
+As a result, $\BBgrad$ has duplicate rows (3,6 and 4,5).